yearn/yearn-devdocs/docs/getting-started/products/yprisma/overview.md

 ## What can I do with my yPRISMA?

-Until Prisma governance begins distributing fee revenue, the best thing to do with your yPRISMA is to farm wstETH yield on [yprisma.yearn.fi](https://yprisma.yearn.fi).
+Until Prisma governance begins distributing fee revenue, the best thing to do with your yPRISMA is to farm wstETH or dYFI yield on [yprisma.yearn.fi](https://yprisma.yearn.fi).

 ## Addresses